-Pupil corner - Can you:
+Challenge yourself - can you:

-- Count how many throws it takes your team to knock over all the skittles.
+- 1. Count how many throws it takes your team to knock over all the skittles.
 Can you beat that score next time? - 2.
 Try different ways to throw the bean bags or balls at the skittles. - 3.
 Think about what other objects you could use to knock down the skittles.

-Easier Harder Space • Reduce the size of the playing area.
-Increase the size of the playing area.
-More space between the skittles.
-Task • Teams to knock down row of skittles closest to them.
+Easier Harder Space Reduce the size of the playing area.
+Increase the size of the playing area.More space between the skittles.
+Task Teams to knock down the row of skittles closest to them.
 Players must use their non-dominant hand to throw the bean bags.
 Equipment Use large balls.
 Use large skittles.
 Allow an unlimited number of bean bags or balls.
 Use small skittles.
-Limit the number of bean bags and balls per player / team.
-People Increase the number of people on each team.
-Reduce the number of people on each team.
+Limit the number of bean bags and balls per participant / team.
+People Increase the number of participants on each team.
+Reduce the number of participants on each team.